This post originally published on July 16, 2014. We’ve updated it here with new research and stats and a cool new infographic.

 Images are ideal.

 The push toward visual content has plenty of anecdotal evidence—as you browse the streams on Twitter and Facebook, you’re likely to see images all over.
-There’s data behind the reason why.
-Image posts get more views, clicks, reshares, and likes than any other type of post.
+There’s data to back up this change: Image posts get more views, clicks, reshares, and likes than any other type of post.
 And it’s not even close.

 On Facebook, photos get 53% more likes, 104% more comments and 84% more click-throughs on links than text-based posts.